Do you love playing video games? Do you enjoy making money?

 They should have larger-than-life personalities that attract a high volume of views.
 This goes hand-in-hand with having a voice that is enjoyable to listen to.
-If a gamer isn't pleasing to listen to or dull, both will turn viewers off.
+If a gamer isn't pleasing to listen to or dull, they may turn viewers off.

-Another facet of the live streaming puzzle is creating regular content.
+Another piece of the live-streaming puzzle is creating consistent content.
 You'll want viewers to know when to tune in to your streaming.
-Keeping a regular schedule will help them start watching you on a particular day and time.
+Keeping a regular streaming schedule will help them get in the habit of watching you on a particular day and time.

-Networking is the final piece to the trifecta of tips and tricks of live stream gaming.
+Networking is the final piece of live-stream gaming.
 Interacting with your viewers, fellow live streamers, and sponsors are some of the most effective methods to advance your reputation and bankroll.

-Much like business networking, live stream gaming requires an equal, if not more, amount of investment in your relationships.
+Much like business networking, live stream gaming requires an equal, if not more, investment in your relationships.

-Once you have a following (whether on YouTube, Twitch, or elsewhere), you will likely want to contact sponsors to generate more revenue.
-This is very similar to how TV producers used to seek out sponsors for programs.
+Once you have grown a following (whether on YouTube, Twitch, or elsewhere), you will likely want to contact sponsors to generate more revenue.
+This is very similar to how TV producers used to seek out sponsors for their programming.

-To acquire sponsors, you must first impress them.
-Make sure your channel expresses a certain style and ethos, one which may also align with your sponsors' goals.
-You will then want to search for brands you like that might be interested in sponsoring you.
+Improve your chances of impressing potential sponsors by ensuring your channel expresses a specific style and ethos, which may align with your sponsors' goals.
+You will then want to search for brands you like and express interest in partnering with them.
 Also, consider whether or not you would use their products (this is important since you'll be marketing for that brand!)

 The most crucial part is that you present yourself as someone who would be a great fit to sponsor their brand.